LonMcGregor/LinksPanel/README.md

 ## Adding as a web panel
 In Vivaldi, you can add this as a web panel.

-Turn on *Developer Mode* in the extensions page and get the ID of the extension.
+Add `chrome-extension://nnnheolekoehkioeicninoneagaimnjd/panel.html` as a web panel.

-Add `chrome-extension://eofhkahmgjlddedjnbjmndkgmiabhifi/panel.html` as a web panel, exchanging the long string for whatever the extension ended up installing as.
+Note if you're installing the extension unpacked, exchange the long string for whatever the extension ended up installing as.

 ### Forcing the web panel icon